 As we discussed during our “Box Office Failures Week” in the context of our reviews for Zyzzyx Road (2006) and the Christian Slater-starrer Playback (2012), The Beast did, in fact, suffer its unjustified fate as result of a contractual obligation.
 Troubled productions or films that lose a studio’s faith, to fulfill a clause in a SAG or IATSE agreement regarding release-distribution regulations (among other clauses only lawyers can dream up), Columbia held up their end of the contract by releasing the film in two theaters in New York City and Los Angeles.
 The movie ran a few weeks — and vanished.

-That’s until filmmakers like Roger Avery and fans like B&S About Movies’ reader Nick Paticchio discover the film.
+That’s until filmmakers like Roger Avery and fans like B&S About Movies’ reader Nick Paticchio discovered the film.
 Nick, in fact, came to have a discussion about the film with Roger Avery.

 Avery, along with Quentin Tarantino*, came to see the film in Westwood, California, on the opening weekend . . . and no one was there; they had the theater to themselves.
 In speaking with the owner, they learned it was in the theater for one day, for “awards qualifications.”
 As Nick and Roger continued their discussion, Roger astutely analogized the similarities between The Beast — its release suppressed for reasons of political agenda — to Mike Judge’s (brilliant, IMO) Idiocracy (2006): too intelligent for its own good.